kwyn/docs-1/docs/serving/samples/blue-green-deployment.md

   traffic:
     - revisionName: blue-green-demo-lcfrd
       percent: 0
-      name: v1 # Adding a new named route for v1
+      tag: v1 # Adding a new named route for v1
     - revisionName: blue-green-demo-m9548
       percent: 100
       # Named route for v2 has been removed, since we don't need it anymore